Approved rifle and muzzle-loading pistol clubs

-Under section 44 of the Firearms (Amendment) Act 1997, a person wishing to possess a rifle or muzzle-loading pistol solely for target shooting must be a member of an approved rifle club or, as the case may be, approved muzzle-loading pistol club.
+Someone wishing to possess a rifle or muzzle-loading pistol solely for target shooting must be a member of an approved rifle club or, as the case may be, approved muzzle-loading pistol club.
+This is under section 44 of the Firearms (Amendment) Act 1997.

 Any rifle, miniature rifle or muzzle-loading pistol club can apply to the relevant Secretary authority for approval.
 For clubs in Scotland the relevant authority is the Scottish Government.

-The Scottish Government will give due consideration to your application before contacting your local police firearms processing centre.
+The Scottish Government will consider your application before contacting your local police firearms processing centre.

-If approved, the club will have to pay a fee to the Scottish government who will notify the secretary or responsible officer of the club that approval has now been given.
+If approved, the club will have to pay a fee to the Scottish government.
+They will then notify the secretary or responsible officer of the club that approval has now been given.

-When approval has been granted, members of that club can possess firearms and ammunition without holding a personal firearm certificate "when engaged as a member of the club in connection with target shooting".
+When approval has been granted, members of that club can possess firearms and ammunition without holding a personal firearm certificate.
+They can do "when engaged as a member of the club in connection with target shooting".

-The latest information can be found at https://www.mygov.scot/firearms/
+The latest information and applications can be found on the My Gov Firearms page.

 This allows the member of the club, without holding an air weapon certificate, to use or possess an air weapon whilst engaged in target shooting at the club, another approved air weapon club, an event or a competition.